 I don’ know if there is any information in the records about the items found on his body, maybe they were handed over, to a Grave Registration unit.
 Most likely the municipal records were not checked or else the information in the documents must have come up with his name and details.

 Missing since: 01-11-1944

 Answer Received: 5-1-2021

-I find it a little fustrating why it seems that CWGC not even seem to take to trouble of comparing the dental records.
+I find it a little fustrating that it seems that the CWGC not even take the trouble of comparing the dental records.

 Case out come: January 2021